Jim David (American football)

-James Theodoric David (December 2, 1927 – July 29, 2007) was an American professional football player and coach in the National Football League (NFL).
-He played as a defensive back for the Detroit Lions and was a six-time Pro Bowl selection.
+James Theodoric "The Hatchet" David (December 2, 1927 – July 29, 2007) was an American professional football player and coach in the National Football League (NFL).
+He played defensive back for the Detroit Lions and was a three-time league champion and six-time Pro Bowl selection.

 David played college football for the Colorado A&M Aggies, now known as the Colorado State Rams.
 He was selected in the 22nd round of the 1952 NFL draft by the Lions.
 After retiring in 1959, David went on to coach for the Los Angeles Rams and San Francisco 49ers as a defensive backs coach and then with Detroit as their defensive coordinator.

+As an NFL player, David was among the most durable and effective ballhawks in the 1950s decade.
+In eight seasons, he never sat out a game, 102 in all.
+David recorded 36 interceptions in the regular season, which rank fifth in Lions history.
+He had three more in the postseason.

 College career

-David played as an offensive and defensive halfback, linebacker, and end at Colorado A&M from 1949 to 1951.
+David played offensive and defensive halfback, linebacker and end at Colorado A&M from 1949 to 1951.
 In his senior year, he was ranked second in the nation in receptions.
 During his college career, David lettered in both football and baseball.
 Prior to attending college, he served in the Army as a staff sergeant in the infantry, which included a tour-of-duty in Europe.

 David was inducted to the Colorado State University Athletics Hall of Fame in 1989.